 What kind of issues do I treat?

-I am passionate about counseling couples in crisis, parents who are having behavioral and emotional difficulties with their children, and new mothers dealing with postpartum depression.
+I am passionate about counseling couples in crisis, parents who are having behavioral and emotional difficulties with their children, and new mothers dealing with postpartum depression, insomnia.
 I have experience providing mental health therapy with children, adolescents, adults, individuals, couples, and families.

 On a personal note: